Find My Watering Days & Times

 Reclaimed water and other exemptions

-This Order effects all water use activities associated with lawn and landscape use in unincorporated Hillsborough County by use of publicly supplied drinking water, well water, ponds, lakes, and streams.
-The use of reclaimed water for lawn and landscape use is exempt from this Order.
+This order affects all water use activities associated with lawn and landscaping in unincorporated Hillsborough County that use publicly supplied drinking water, well water, ponds, lakes, and streams.
+The use of reclaimed water for lawn and landscape use is exempt from this order.

 Homeowner associations

-Homeowner Associations (HOA) enforcement activities are curtailed through the end of February to reduce unnecessary exterior water usage as stated in SWFWMD's order, 40D-21.631.(7)(g), which includes requiring replacement of plants material to meet aesthetic standards.
+Homeowner Associations (HOA) enforcement activities are curtailed through the end of the Water Shortage Order, which currently extends to July 1, 2024, to reduce unnecessary exterior water usage as stated in SWFWMD's order, 40D-21.631.(7)(g), which includes requiring replacement of plants material to meet aesthetic standards.

 Property owners should reprogram their automatic irrigation timers to adjust the irrigation days from twice per week to their one allowable day per week.
 Get free help with adjusting your automatic irrigation timer from a Florida-Friendly Landscaping™ Program Coordinator by contacting Will Stone at (813) 744-5519 ext.
 54133 or stonewi@hcflgov.net.